Health information technology is a growing career field for those who want to work in the health care industry but not in direct patient care.

 Students combine health care and information technology into a career with tremendous potential driven by the conversion from paper records to electronic health records and growth throughout the health care industry.

-Upon completion of the program, students are eligible to write the Registered Health Information Technician (RHIT) certification exam through the American Health Information Management Association (AHIMA).
+Upon completion of the program, students are eligible to sit for the Registered Health Information Technician (RHIT) certification exam through the American Health Information Management Association (AHIMA).

 M State's HIT/Coding program is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM) in association with AHIMA.